Tool Changing Time for Each Tool given Individual Costs Solution

 Parul Keshav has verified this Calculator and 400+ more calculators!

-8 Tool Changing Cost Calculators
+Individual Cost Calculators

-Total Tool Changing Cost given Individual Costs
+Total Non-Productive Cost given Individual Costs

 Tool Changing Time for Each Tool given Individual Costs Formula

-Time to Change One Tool = (Total Production Cost-(Total Machining And Operating Cost+Total Non-Productive Cost+Total Cost of Tools Used))/(Cost of A Tool*Number of Tools Used)
+Time to Change One Tool = (Total Production Cost-(Total Machining and Operating Cost+Total Non Productive Cost+Total Cost of Tools Used))/(Cost of a Tool*Number of Tools Used)

-tc = (TPC-(Cm+TNPC+TTC))/(Ct*Nt)
+tc = (Cp-(Cm+Cnp+c))/(C*n)

 Significance of Total Tool Changing Time